cortex-lab/phy/docs/customization.md

 ### Writing a custom matplotlib view

 Most built-in views in phy are based on OpenGL instead of matplotlib, for performance reasons.
-Since writing OpenGL views is significantly more complex than with matplotlib, we cover OpenGL views in the developer section later in this documentation.
+Since writing OpenGL views is significantly more complex than with matplotlib, we cover OpenGL views later in this documentation.

 In this example, we show how to create a custom view based on matplotlib.
 Specifically, we show a 2D histogram of spike features.